Crime Prevention for Businesses

-The City’s Business Outreach Toolkit includes the following:
+Please view The City's Business Outreach Toolkit.

-To allow the Lake Elsinore Police Department to detain or discourage people from loitering, trespassing or engaging in any other illegal behaviors in or around your business including the parking lot, a Trespass Letter of Authority (i.e. 602 PC Letter) must be on file.
-This letter can greatly improve the City and Police Department’s ability to act against undesirable trespassers.
+To allow the Lake Elsinore Police Department to detain or discourage people from loitering, trespassing or engaging in any other illegal behaviors in or around your business including the parking lot, a Trespass Letter of Authority (i.e. 602 PC Letter) (PDF) must be on file.
+This letter can greatly improve the City and Police Department's ability to act against undesirable trespassers.

 As stated in the letter, it is a formal request by a business owner to prosecute anyone who is loitering or engaging in any unlawful activity.
 By completing this letter, you authorize law enforcement to arrest and/or issue citations to trespassers during a one-year period.
 This letter must be completed annually.